 Spain ICT Visa Processing Time

-The worker must apply for a Foreigner Identity Card (TIE) at the local immigration office within 30 days after arriving in Spain.
+After arriving in Spain, the worker must apply for a Foreigner Identity Card (TIE) at the local immigration office within 30 days.

-The residence permit is granted for up to three years, depending on the time of the transfer to Spain.
-It can be renewed for an additional two-year period as long as the requirements have been fulfilled.
-Managers/specialists: max 3 years; trainees: max 1 year.
+The residence permit is generally granted for up to three years, depending on the transfer duration.
+It can be renewed for two additional years, provided all requirements are still met.
+However, there are limits based on the employee’s role:

 Spain ICT Visa Fees